-In addition, on October 20, 2020, the entered into an Amended and Restated Lease and Security Agreement with Mater Academy Foundation Inc. This new agreement continues through June 30, 2056, with two options to renew of five additional years each.
-This agreement calls for rent at a rate of \$1,250 per full-time student equivalent with a minimum enrollment of 920 students.
+On October 20, 2020, the School entered into an Amended and Restated Lease and Security Agreement with Mater Academy Foundation Inc. for a charter school facility consisting of approximately 70,000 rentable square feet at 3200 Pleasant Hill Rd, Kissimmee, FL 34746.
+This new agreement continues through June 30, 2056, with two options to renew of five additional years each.
+The agreement calls for rent at a rate of \$1,250 per full-time student equivalent with a minimum enrollment of 920 students.
 Annual payments under this agreement are adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.